albatrossir/albatrossir.github.io/index.md

 Any issues can be reported [here](https://github.com/albatrossir/albatrossir.github.io/issues).

+A short and super professional video demo can be found [here](https://vimeo.com/533620315)

 ### The Server

 The Server is a standalone executable, designed to be as portable as possible with low system requirements.
 It uses a sqlite backend which we have found to be sufficient for a large number of endpoints.